sul-dlss/happy-heron/README.md

 ## Deployment

 H2 is deployed via Capistrano to servers running the Passenger server in standalone mode (as a systemd service rather than as an Apache module).
-Passenger configuration lives in `config/Passengerfile.json` which is managed by Puppet and does not live in the application repository.

 ### Setup RabbitMQ
 You must set up the durable rabbitmq queues that bind to the exchange where workflow messages are published.